-On 31 May 2021, the Group entered into an agreement with a third party buyer for the sale of one of its vessels.
+On 31 May 2021, the Group entered into an agreement with a third-party buyer for the sale of one of its vessels.
 However, the agreement was cancelled due to a dispute between the parties.
-Following the cancellation, the Buyer initiated arbitration proceedings against the Company.
-The buyer is claiming return of the deposit and compensation for failure to have the vessel ready for delivery by the canceling date, together with interest on any awarded sum.
-Given that the matter is at a preliminary stage, the outcome of this proceeding cannot be reasonably assessed at the date of these financial statements.
+Following the cancellation, the Buyer initiated legal proceedings against the Group.

+Subsequent to the reporting date, the dispute has been settled following a settlement agreement.